davewalker5/ADS-B-BaseStationReader/README.md

 ## SQLite Database

 ### Database Schema
-- Tracking records are written to a single table, called AIRCRAFT, summarising the detail from the messages received for a given aircraft:
+- Tracking records are written to a single table, called AIRCRAFT, with each row summarising the detail from the messages received for a given aircraft:

 ![Tracking Table](Diagrams/database.png)